 Micah 6:8-“He has told you, O man, what is good; and what does the Lord require of you but to do justice, and to love kindness, and to walk humbly with your God?”

 Hebrews 11:32, 33-“And what more shall I say?
-For time would fail me to tell of Gideon, Barak, Samson, Jephthah, of David and Samuel and the prophets–who…enforced justice,” (all ESV)
+For time would fail me to tell of Gideon, Barak, Samson, Jephthah, of David and Samuel and the prophets–who…enforced justice.”

 In scripture justice does not supplant the character of God, it flows from it.
 Calls for justice do not obscure the gospel, they bear witness to it.
-If justice is a left-wing, commie-pinko plot the only alternative is to call the Bible a left-wing, commie-pinko book.
+If justice is a left-wing, commie-pinko idea the logical alternative is to call the Bible a left-wing, commie-pinko book.

-It is to the discredit of American Christians that we have so readily and uncritically embraced our political system.
-We join the rancor of the powerful and gorge ourselves on the rewards of an earthly throne.
-We are reticent to “speak truth to power” because our team may be back in power after the next election.
+It is to the discredit of American Christians that we have so readily and uncritically allowed lawmakers and activists to define justice.
+We march under the banner of the powerful and gorge ourselves on the rewards of an earthly throne.
+We are reticent to “speak truth to power” because our team may be back in power after the mid-terms.
 We have swallowed worldly systems hook, line, sinker, rod, reel and boat.
-Thus, care for the poor, to use a single example, with its clear biblical imperative, is bounced about as a Democrat-Republican debate.
+Thus, care for the poor, to use a single example with a clear biblical imperative, becomes a political shuttlecock and little more.

-The Holy Spirit is yet quenched if we create a ranking system for justice based merely on what tugs on our heart strings, rather than what offends God’s character.
+We should not create a ranking system for justice based merely on what tugs on our heart strings, rather than what offends God’s character.
+Abortion for convenience offends God’s character.
+Human trafficking offends God’s character.
+Improper weights and balances offend God’s character.
+Systems that exploit those in poverty offend God’s character.
 And it is this–offending God’s character–that reveals injustice.

-A few months ago I mused on a broad expression of injustice:
+A few months ago I proposed a definition of injustice:

-If this is a fair enough description, what follows is what it would mean to “do justice” or “enforce justice.”
+If this is a fair definition, what follows is what it would mean to “do justice” or “enforce justice.”

 Doing justice is using all righteous means to restore basic humanity, dignity and freedom to men, women or children everywhere, becoming their voice to address, rebuke or replace those abusing power so God’s standard of righteousness is recognized and reflected as much as it is possible within the fallen systems of this world until Christ brings the kingdom of God in its fulness.

 To “do” or “enforce” justice is a clear call to God’s people.
 The extensive Old Testament groundwork is affirmed in the New.
-Where power is abused, and when the established authority, ie, government, is either complicit or ignorant, justice must be pursued.
+Where power is abused, and when the established authority is either complicit or ignorant, justice must be pursued.